Lucas van Valckenborch: General

 Valckenborch's earliest dated works are from 1567.
 His monogram was L / VV or LVV.
-Early in his career he placed the 'L' below the two 'V's, while after 1570 he signed with the letters inverted.
+Early in his career, he placed the 'L' below the two 'V's; while after 1570, he signed with the letters inverted.

 His style was close to that of Pieter Brueghel the Elder, but he modified this influence in a personal manner and was not a slavish copyist.
 His work was rooted in the same Flemish tradition, without following the newer Mannerist movement.

 Landscapes

 Van Valckenborch worked largely in the tradition of the so-called 'world landscape' of panoramic vistas shown from a bird's-eye viewpoint.
-This style of landscape painting was developed in Antwerp in the first half of the 16th century by artists like Joachim Patinir, Herri met de Bles and Pieter Bruegel the Elder.
+This style of landscape painting was developed in Antwerp, in the first half of the 16th century by artists like Joachim Patinir, Herri met de Bles and Pieter Bruegel the Elder.
 It was also practised by Lucas van Valckenborch's contemporaries such as Gillis Mostaert and Gillis van Coninxloo.
 Van Valckenborch also painted topographically accurate landscapes.
 Joris Hoefnagel is believed to have used his topographical drawings, for instance the drawn View of Linz, for his designs for the six-volume atlas, the Civitates orbis terrarum, published by Georg Braun and Frans Hogenberg between 1572 and 1617.

 Lucas van Valckenborch based many of his imaginary landscapes on drawings he had made directly from nature during his travels.
 The drawings provided a repertory of motifs, which he employed on multiple occasions.
-His landscape compositions thus often combine real places with imaginary elements.
-It is therefore not possible to locate many of the views he created.
+His landscape compositions, thus, often combined real places with imaginary elements.
+It is, therefore, not possible to locate many of the views he created.
 For instance, none of the many landscapes with furnaces and forges has ever been identified.
-A large portion of his landscape output was dedicated to the depiction of rocky landscapes in which he situated ironworks or small religious or peasant scenes.
+A large portion of his landscape output was dedicated to the depiction of rocky landscapes, in which he situated ironworks or small religious or peasant scenes.
 Another recurring theme was that of rural entertainments such as in the Landscape with a Rural Festival (1577; Hermitage) or the two versions of the Landscape with a Peasant Wedding and Dance (both 1574, National Gallery of Denmark).
 He also created some close-up representations of forest landscapes.

 In their mixture of fantasy and accurate topographical details, van Valckenborch's landscape paintings offer a view of the world and man's relationship to it.
-This is particularly clear in his rocky landscapes in which the diminutive people on the winding path are reduced by the monumental cliffs.
+This is particularly clear in his rocky landscapes, in which the diminutive people on the winding path are reduced by the monumental cliffs.
 An example is the Rocky Landscape with Travelers on a Path (c.
-1570, Sotheby's 6 July 2016, London lot 3) where the distant goatherd and the silhouettes of his charges seem ant-like in comparison to the vast distance, and the vertiginous perspective of the scene.
+1570, Sotheby's 6 July 2016, London lot 3), where the distant goatherd and the silhouettes of his charges seem ant-like in comparison to the vast distance, and the vertiginous perspective of the scene.
 This dramatic visual depiction is clearly intended as a commentary on man's place within the universe.